simonuwe/considition-2023/docu/README.md

 - sales: The salesVolume
 - co2: The co2Savings
 - neighbors: # neighbors in willingDistance
 - total: The totalScore for the location
+- type: the type of the location as an icon

 **HOTSPOT**